protofire/polkadot-failover-mechanism/azure/README.md

 ****
 ### Create Azure resource group

-It is highly recommended to run these scripts at the dedicated resource group.
+It is highly recommended running these scripts at the dedicated resource group.
 1. Login to [Azure Portal](https://portal.azure.com)
 2. Type "Resource groups" in the search bar to navigate to the Resource Group management section
 3. Click "Add" to create a new Resource group.
 Note down the name of the created resource group as you will need it further.